Effective model and Magnetic Properties of the Resistive Electron Quadrupling State: Microscopic derivation of the effective model

 \subsection{Modulation of the parameters}

 Inhomogeneities in a sample typically result in spatially varying parameters of the Ginzburg-Landau model.
 In the system with broken time-reversal symmetry this can result in gradients of both densities and relative phases.
 This can in principle produce spontaneous magnetic fields.
+As emphasized in the main body, the material has slight inhomogeneity in the doping level, and this results in relatively small local modulation of the superconducting critical temperature.
+This can be accounted for by implementing spatial modulation of the prefactors of the quadratic terms of the Ginzburg-Landau theory.
 For example, the parameters of the quadratic term of the original Ginzburg-Landau theory \Eqref{Eq:App:FreeEnergy} formally depend on the temperature, $a_{ii}\equiv a_{ii}(\tau)=a^{0}_{ii}[\tau-1]$.
 Hence, it may be possible to model the effect of temperature inhomogeneities by requiring a spatial dependence of the parameters $a_{ii}\equiv a_{ii}(\tau,\x)=a^{0}_{ii}[\tau(\x)-1]$.
 Different areas of an inhomogeneous sample indeed can have different local critical temperatures.
-Such a local modification of the parameter was demonstrated to be responsible for the existence of spontaneous magnetic fields, in different models wit time-reversal symmetry breaking states, in various situations in superconducting state.
-These include the responses to linear thermal gradients \cite{Supp:Silaev.Garaud.ea:15, Supp:Grinenko.Weston.ea:21}, hotspot created by a laser pulse \cite{Supp:Garaud.Silaev.ea:16} but also the effect of impurities \cite{Supp:Maiti.Sigrist.ea:15,Supp:Lin.Maiti.ea:16}, and other inhomogeneous arrays \cite{Supp:Garaud.Corticelli.ea:18a,Supp:Vadimov.Silaev:18}.
+Such a local modification of the parameter was demonstrated to be responsible for the existence of spontaneous magnetic fields, in different models with time-reversal symmetry breaking states.
+These include the responses to linear thermal gradients \cite{Supp:Silaev.Garaud.ea:15,Supp:Grinenko.Weston.ea:21}, hotspot created by a laser pulse \cite{Supp:Garaud.Silaev.ea:16} but also the effect of impurities \cite{Supp:Maiti.Sigrist.ea:15,Supp:Lin.Maiti.ea:16}, and other inhomogeneous arrays \cite{Supp:Garaud.Corticelli.ea:18a,Supp:Vadimov.Silaev:18}.